 Note: Please make sure that you create a restore point before changing any values inside the Registry Editor.
 Changing the values in the Registry without proper guidance can render your system unusable.

 - Press Win+R keys on your keyboard -> type regedit in the Run box -> press Enter.

-- Inside the Registry Editor, navigate to this location:
+- Inside the Registry Editor, open this path:

 - Double-click on the Value key inside the right panel -> set value to 0.